MDHayd/Project-1st_Year/README.md

-# Project-1st_Year
+# VerseWise (unfinished)
-My first project on GitHub.
-It's a Webpage that will generate a random bible verse based on your inputted emotion
+My project will generate a random verse/psalm with it's reference from the bible in accordance to the users entered emotion.